Ashford, Kent: Rail

 Ashford station was established when the South Eastern Railway's London to Dover line opened between 1842 and 1845, and the company established its locomotive works in the town.
 A line to Canterbury opened in 1846, followed by the Marshlink Line to Hastings in 1851 and a line to Maidstone in 1884, which was served by Ashford West until 31 December 1898.
-The railway community had its own village containing shops, schools, pubs and bathhouse.
+The railway community had its own village, Newtown, containing shops, schools, pubs and bathhouse.
 It was first known as Alfred, but later renamed Newtown.
 By 1864, there were 3000 people living around the railway line.
 The railway works declined in use from the 1960 onwards, finally closing in 1982.

-The Ashford International station opened by British Rail with the Channel Tunnel in 1994.
-It now serves Eurostar trains on High Speed 1, with trains to London, Lille, Brussels and Paris and connections to the rest of Europe.
+Ashford International station was opened by British Rail with the Channel Tunnel in 1994.
+It served Eurostar trains on High Speed 1, with trains to London, Lille, Brussels and Paris and connections to the rest of Europe.
 In 1999, the Channel Tunnel Rail Link was approved, which involved an extensive upgrade of the railways around Ashford.
 A trench between 20 m and 42 m was dug near the station to house the new line, a new tunnel was dug at Westwell Leacon, and a 19th-century level crossing near South Willesborough, the last remaining one between London and Folkestone, was removed.

 From 2007 to 2009, services to Brussels were withdrawn due to the opening of Ebbsfleet International railway station, but were restored after a petition.
 Since December 2009, domestic train services run along this route, reducing journey times to London from 88 to about 38 minutes.
 However, the international services were suspended in 2020 because of the COVID-19 pandemic, and Eurostar have announced they are unlikely to be resumed until 2025.